TrellixVulnTeam/hither_U4DF/doc/faq.md

 beyond starting them.
 * `ParallelJobHandler` -- runs Jobs locally, either in or outside a container.
 Will run multiple jobs at the same time in their own separate threads.
 Supports cancelling Jobs.
-* `RemoteJobHandler` -- manages running Jobs on a remote compute resource, with or without containerization.
-Supports cancelling Jobs.
 * `SlurmJobHandler` -- runs Jobs in a cluster environment, with or without containerization.

-### Can I use both local and remote job handlers within the same pipeline?

-Sure.
-Every Job can be assigned its own job handler, determined by the surrounding `with hi.Config()` environment block as in the code example above.

 <!--- Memoization --->